 I've taken to cooking large quantities of things that I don't mind living on for a few days in order to simplify my daily grind.
 One of those things is the following recipe for oven-roasted pulled pork.
 The end product is great for a number of reasons, the first being that you end up with a ridiculous quantity of delicious, tender meat.
 I've used it for widely ranged applications such as omelettes, hash, wraps, sandwiches, and salad topping.
 Basically, a one-pan solution for all of your lazy summer food needs.
 And while I'd love to try it on the bbq sometime, we've already got a clandestine setup on account of our property manager's strict anti-bbq policy.
 Though tempting, 8 hours of fragrant smoke billowing from our patio miiiight just tip them off to this (among other) slight transgressions of their tenant policy.

-Citrus and garlic pulled pork
+Citrus and g

 -2 kg pork shoulder, bone in